 Whether you qualify for free legal aid depends on your income, safety, location, and whether your issue involves criminal defense or a civil lawsuit.
-Even if you qualify for free legal aid, you may face problems finding a free legal services agency who can take your case, especially if the agency has limited staff and resources or if your legal issue falls outside of what the agency covers.
+Even if you qualify for free legal aid, you may face problems finding a free legal services agency that can take your case, especially if the agency has limited staff and resources or if your legal issue falls outside of what the agency covers.

 If You Have Been Accused of a Crime

 If You Are Poor or Needy as Defined by the Court

 For information about indigent defense services in your area, including qualification criteria, see FindLaw's state-by-state directory of public defender offices.

 If You Are a Victim of Domestic Violence

-You're a Disabled Veteran
+If You Are a Disabled Veteran

 Mentally and physically disabled U.S. Veterans may be eligible for free legal aid on issues ranging from rent assistance to child visitation matters.
-For eligibility requirements, check your local veterans association to see if you or a member of your household qualifies for free legal help with a number of services.
+For eligibility requirements, check your local veteran's association to see if you or a member of your household qualifies for free legal help with a number of services.

-You're an Immigrant
+If You Are an Immigrant

 Many agencies give free legal services to immigrants and other noncitizens in need of help on issues ranging from visa applications, green cards, deportation proceedings, and work authorizations.
 Eligibility requirements vary from program to program.

-Your Case Involves a Civil Rights Issue
+If Your Case Involves a Civil Rights Issue

-Private attorneys, legal aid clinics and advocacy organizations with lawyers on staff often take on cases that fall within their particular area of interest at no cost in certain circumstances.
+Finally, some private law firms or lawyers will take cases that fall within their particular area of interest at no cost in certain circumstances.
 For example, you may be able to secure free aid from an attorney for a pay discrimination lawsuit against an employer if it has the potential to become a larger class-action suit.

-You're a Community Organization
+If You Are a Community Organization

 Some legal services organizations and clinics provide free legal assistance to individuals and non-profit or community organization seeking to improve the economic, cultural, social, or environmental well-being of disadvantaged or underserved communities.
 Community problems may include neighborhood deterioration, inadequate housing and homelessness, unemployment, substance abuse, racial discord, and crime.
 Check with your state's individual community legal programs for specific eligibility and intake requirements.

-You Currently Receive Financial Assistance in Other Programs
+If You Currently Receive Financial Assistance

 To find free legal help in your area, take a look at FindLaw's legal aid resources for all 50 states and the District of Columbia.

 If you do not qualify to receive free legal services based on any of the above criteria, you may wish to speak with a lawyer in your area to discuss alternative fee arrangements.
 You are also able to find free legal information on a wide variety of legal topics on Findlaw.com.